 The work was commissioned by The Mendelssohn Club and Commonwealth Youthchoirs as a way of bringing these songs to the U.S. A grant from the American Composers Forum made it possible to involve the Tibetan community of Philadelphia in the performance and in workshop, sharing traditional Tibetan song and dance.
 More recently, Rabsong Shar (2016) for soprano and chamber orchestra was commissioned by The University of Arkansas.
 The work deals with memory, loss and change and how song can honor and help preserve a culture and its language.

 As a result of these experiences and this new body of work, I was inspired and moved to create my first opera on Tibet’s most venerated yogi, Milarepa.
 It was certainly auspicious that after meeting Jean-Claude van Itallie at a performance of his terrific play on the Tibetan Book of the Dead, he shared that he and Lois Walden were creating a libretto on the life of Milarepa.

 Kevin Newbury, Director

 What can we learn from Mila’s story?
 Can violent people change?
 How does a soldier redeem himself after he has killed?
-All of us today, Buddhist or not, are searching for some kind of inner peace and calm in the face of violence.
+All of us today, Buddhist or not, are searching for some kind of inner peace and calm in the face of darkness.
 Mila, Great Sorcerer, is both thrilling music theatre and an antidote to the current age of anxiety.

 excerpts from the libretto